mxagar/tool_guides/docker_swarm_kubernetes/docker_swarm_kubernetes_howto.md

 # The closest to: docker run
 # Note that k8s is evolving,
 # and many features of run are becoming deprecated
+# From version 1.18 on, it only runs single bare pods
 kubectl run
 # The closest to: docker service create (swarm)
 kubectl create